top of page

 © Narongrit Sritana | Dreamstime.com

-On November 11, 2021, ACRI petitioned the High Court of Justice along with a group of mothers, who are residents of Jerusalem, demanding that the state establish Tipat Halav family health centers in neighborhoods beyond the separation barrier.
-Tipat Halav family health centers provide essential health and medical services to infants and babies, as well as to pregnant women from the early stages of pregnancy to early parenthood.
+On November 11, 2021, ACRI petitioned the Supreme Court along with a group of mothers, residents of Jerusalem, demanding that the state establish Tipat Halav family health centers in neighborhoods beyond the separation barrier.
+Tipat Halav family health centers provide essential health and medical services to infants and babies, as well as to pregnant women from the early stages of pregnancy to new parenthood.
 These centers are available to everyone living in Israel and are essential in the early years of a child's life.

-However, fifteen years have passed since the state pledged to establish two Tipat Halav clinics in neighborhoods beyond the separation barrier.
-Yet residents of the Shuafat refugee camp and the adjacent neighborhoods must still spend hours on the road and cross a checkpoint to receive the essential service.
+However, over fifteen years have passed since the state pledged to establish two Tipat Halav clinics in neighborhoods beyond the separation barrier and nothing has happened.
+Residents of the Shuafat refugee camp and adjacent neighborhoods must still spend hours on the road and cross a checkpoint to access these essential services.

-There are tens of thousands of residents of Israel who live in the neighborhoods of northeast Jerusalem, which is beyond the separation barrier – Ras Khamis, Ras Shehadeh, Dahiyat a-Salam and the Shuafat refugee camp.
-Thousands of them are infants, toddlers, young children, pregnant women, and parents – the target population for Tipat Halav services.
+There are tens of thousands of residents of Israel who live in the neighborhoods of northeast Jerusalem, located beyond the separation barrier: Ras Khamis, Ras Shehadeh, Dahiyat a-Salam, and the Shuafat refugee camp.
+Thousands of the neighborhood are infants, toddlers, young children, pregnant women, and parents – i.e the target population for Tipat Halav services.
 While the distribution of Tipat Halav clinics in other parts of the city enables easy and convenient access, in these neighborhoods there is not a single Tipat Halav clinic operated by the Jerusalem Municipality that is supervised by the Ministry of Health.

-On April 25, 2022, a hearing was held on the petition, and the Ministry of Health informed the court that within three months a tender would be completed for the establishment of a mother-baby clinic in the neighborhoods beyond the Separation Wall.
-The court ordered the state to submit an update by 5.9.2022.
+On April 25, 2022, a hearing was held on the petition, and the Ministry of Health informed the court that within three months a tender would be completed for the establishment of a Tipat Halav clinic in the neighborhoods beyond the Separation Wall.
+The court ordered the state to submit an update by September 5, 2022.

 Attorney: Tal Hassin